Frequently Asked Questions

 Find out which style manual your professor would like you to use (the most common are APA and MLA), and get a copy of the manual; the library reference desks are one place to find the manuals.

-See Audiovisual Services for detailed policies on how to reserve and check out videos.
+See DVD/Streaming Services for detailed policies on how to reserve and check out videos.

 Equipment is arranged by ITS Digital Media Services, rather than the libraries.
 For information, call the Help Desk at 8.4ITS.